skovhus/skovhus.dev/content/cv.md

 ### Software Engineer | Region Hovedstaden (2009-2012)

-Part of the EU project PSIP (Patient Safety through Intelligent Procedures in medication) that facilitated the systematic production of epidemiological knowledge on Adverse Drug Events and worked on improving the entire medication cycle in a hospital environment.
+Worked on the EU project PSIP (Patient Safety through Intelligent Procedures in medication) focusing on data processing, data mining, and development of clinical decision support systems to improve medication safety in hospitals.

-My focus was data processing, data mining, and development and verification of clinical decision support systems.
+Contributions:

-I was co-author on several EU reports and presentations about PSIP with collaboration with Aalborg, AUTH and Umit university, French hospitals, and commercial partners such as IBM, Medasys, and Oracle.
-Participant and speaker at conferences in France, Italy, and Greece.
+- Collaborated with Aalborg, AUTH and Umit university, French hospitals, and commercial partners such as IBM, Medasys, and Oracle.

-Published an article in a peer-reviewed scientific journal: Koutkias et al. [From Adverse Drug Event Detection to Prevention A Novel Clinical Decision Support Framework for Medication Safety](https://www.researchgate.net/publication/267931932_From_Adverse_Drug_Event_Detection_to_Prevention_A_Novel_Clinical_Decision_Support_Framework_for_Medication_Safety).
-Methods of Information in Medicine, 2014.
+- Participant and speaker at conferences in France, Italy, and Greece.

-After the EU project, I continued as a consultant at Sektion for Klinisk Information & Data, developing tools for streamlining business processes and automating data-intensive tasks when configuring health care systems.
+- Published a peer-reviewed article "[From Adverse Drug Event Detection to Prevention A Novel Clinical Decision Support Framework for Medication Safety](https://www.researchgate.net/publication/267931932_From_Adverse_Drug_Event_Detection_to_Prevention_A_Novel_Clinical_Decision_Support_Framework_for_Medication_Safety)" in Methods of Information in Medicine.

-Technologies: Java, Ruby, Python, Oracle Data Integrator, PostgreSQL, PL / SQL, XML, XSLT.
+Technologies: Java, Ruby, Python, PostgreSQL, and fun with XSLT.

 ### Freelancing | Skovhus Webdesign (2004-2008)